-As of June 30, 2015, our consolidated backlog totaled approximately \$0.6 billion, compared to approximately \$0.8 billion as of June 30, 2014 and approximately \$1.0 billion at June 30, 2013.
-This gradual decline in backlog is primarily attributable to a single large turnkey security screening program in Mexico that we were awarded in fiscal 2012.
+As of June 30, 2016, our consolidated backlog totaled approximately \$623 million, compared to approximately \$638 million as of June 30, 2015.
+Approximately \$163 million of our backlog as of June 30, 2016 is not reasonably expected to be fulfilled in fiscal year 2017.
+This backlog includes the large turnkey security screening program in Mexico that we were awarded in fiscal 2012.
 As the revenue generated from this program is recognized, the corresponding backlog decreases.
 Sales orders underlying our backlog are firm orders; although, from time to time we may agree to permit a customer to cancel an order or an order may be cancelled for other reasons.
 Variations in the size of orders, product mix, or delivery requirements, among other factors, may result in substantial fluctuations in backlog from period to period.
 Backlog as of any particular date should not be relied upon as indicative of our revenues for any future period and cannot be considered a meaningful indicator of our performance on an annual or quarterly basis.